sof202/ChromBinarize/README.md

 Dense regions of (hydroxy)methylation are defined as:

-> Bins that have abnormally high numbers of methylated CpGs in comparison to the background
+> Bins that have significantly high numbers of methylated CpGs in comparison to the background

-'Abnormally high' is determined using the Poisson distribution with a threshold of 0.0001.
+'Significantly high' is determined using the beta distribution (with a default threshold of 0.001).

 Sparse regions of (hydroxy)methylation are defined as the remaining bins that have at least one site that is methylated.